rfrelat/Multivariate2D3D/ZMT_Practical.md

 #The CPUE is very skewed, one can not see the difference between the 1st quarter, the median and the 3rd quarter
 #So data should be log transformed
 IBTS_logspace <- log(IBTS_space+1)
-#The new distribution of the log tranformed CPUE
+#The new distribution of the log transformed CPUE
 boxplot(as.vector(IBTS_logspace), main="log CPUE")
 ```

 ![](figures/unnamed-chunk-12-1.png)<!-- -->

 #### Scaling the data
-A Principal Components Analysis normalize (i.e. center and scale) the variables.
+The function used to run Principal Components Analysis normalized (i.e. center and scale) the variables by default.
 It is important to keep that step in mind.
 An illustration of the normalisation is given in the figures below.
 ![](figures/unnamed-chunk-13-1.png)<!-- -->

-### Run a PCA
+### Principal Component Analysis

-#### Run the PCA and choosing the number of PC.
+#### Run a PCA and choose the correct number of PC.
 The PCA is run with the function `dudi.pca`.
-The data is normalized so the options `scale` and `center` are set to `TRUE`.
-The function is interactive, showing you the plot of the variance explained by the successive Principal Components (PC)
+The data is normalized with the options `scale` and `center` set to `TRUE`.
+The function is interactive, showing you a scree plot: the variance explained by the successive Principal Components (PC)

 ***

-To choose the right number of PC to be kept, there are many conflicting methods.
-The one I recommend is the scree test (Cattell, 1966): detect graphically a bend in the distribution of the successive variance explained.
-As a comparison, a PCA run on random data will not find *strong* PC, i.e. PC can not reduce dimensionality of the data.
+The PCA algorithm builds many Principal Component (PC), but not all of the PC perform well in simplifying the information.
+To choose the correct number of PC to be kept, there are many conflicting methods.
+The one I recommend is the scree test (Cattell, 1966): graphical detection of a bend in the distribution of the successive variance explained.
+As a comparison, a PCA run on random data will not find *strong* PC, i.e. PC can not reduce the dimensionality of the data.
 On the contrary, in real world data, usually we have a bend between successive variance explained by PC.
-Before the bend, the PCs reduce well the dimensionality of the data (i.e. there is a pattern); after the bend, it is only noise.
+Before the bend, the PCs reduce well the dimensionality of the data and should be kept (i.e. there is a significant pattern); after the bend, PC should be discarded (i.e. it is only noise).

 ![ ](figures/SelectPC.png)